-Bio: Fionnuala Sweeney anchored prime time news programs for CNN International from London and Atlanta.
+Bio: Fionnuala Sweeney is currently Communications Director with the Atlantic Institute in partnership with the Rhodes Trust at the University of Oxford.
+The Atlantic Institute aims to amplify the voices of and promote collaboration among Atlantic Fellows from all seven global Atlantic Equity programs including the Atlantic Fellows for Equity in Brain Health.
+For more than two decades, Fionnuala anchored prime time news programs for CNN International from London and Atlanta.
 She reported from around Europe and the Middle East on major stories, including CNN’s Emmy and Peabody Award-winning coverage of the fall of Egyptian President Hosni Mubarak in 2011 and the network’s Emmy-nominated live coverage of the 2011 Libya Revolution as rebels entered Tripoli and the Gadhafi Compound.
 In 2006, she anchored and reported from Haifa during the Israel-Hezbollah Conflict, which earned CNN an Edward R. Murrow award.
-Most recently, as vice president and executive editor of the Cipher Brief, a Washington-based security and intelligence digital platform, she managed daily editorial focus and operations, including special security-related coverage of President Trump’s incoming administration.
+Most recently, as Vice president and Executive Editor of The Cipher Brief, a Washington-based security and intelligence digital platform, she managed daily editorial focus and planning, including special security-related coverage of President Trump’s incoming administration.
 She also launched several podcast streams on the site and conducted interviews with leading US and European intelligence and security figures.